bjanik/21sh/README.md

           Builtin : env, setenv, unsetenv, echo, cd

  ## Line editing

+UP: Move up in command history

+DOWN: Move down in command history

+RIGHT: Move cursor to the right (standard AND selection mode)

+LEFT: Move cursor to the left (standard AND selection mode)

 HOME : cursor goes at the beginnig of the line

 END : cursor goes at the end of the line